 It can be easy to spread the lines into areas that should be kept pencil free.
 The highlights are just as important as the darker areas and if you loose them everything will just look dull and drab.

-It is easier to blend with softer, darker pencils, but be careful it doesn’t get too dark.
+It is easier to blend shading with softer, darker pencils, but be careful it doesn’t get too dark.
+We go into what the best pencils for shading are in another article.
 Once you have your first sketch lines in you can add a little shading and blend, but be conscious not to extend the blended area into any areas you want to keep light.

 When you have created a base area of shading you can add some clearer lines to darken any deep shadow as needed without loosing the details.
 Don’t smudge or blend the final lines as it will ruin any detail in the picture.